Saba Capital Management, L.P. Increases Stake in Pioneer Municip

-On October 13, 2023, Saba Capital Management, L.P.
-(Trades, Portfolio), a New York-based firm, added 41,520 shares of Pioneer Municipal High Income Trust (MHI, Financial) to its portfolio.
-The shares were acquired at a price of $7.33 per share, bringing the firm's total holdings in MHI to 2,427,528 shares.
-This transaction represents a 1.74% change in shares and has a 0.01% impact on the firm's portfolio.
-The firm now holds a 10.66% stake in MHI, making it a significant player in the company's financial future.
+On October 17, 2023, Saba Capital Management, L.P.
+(Trades, Portfolio), a New York-based investment firm, added 245,080 shares of Pioneer Municipal High Income Trust (MHI, Financial) to its portfolio.
+The shares were acquired at a price of $7.27 per share, bringing the firm's total holdings in MHI to 2,672,608 shares.
+This transaction represents a 0.51% position in the firm's portfolio and an 11.74% stake in MHI.

 About Saba Capital Management, L.P.
 (Trades, Portfolio)